The second largest hot lake in the world is Boiling Lake in Dominica – only the Frying Pan Lake in New Zealand is larger.

-Boiling Lake is located on the flanks of Morne Watt volcano (1 224 m tall).
-This lake is found in a lush tropical forest, some 780 – 800 m above the sea level.
+This lake is located on the flanks of Morne Watt volcano (1 224 m tall).
+This lake is found in a lush tropical forest, some 780 – 800 m above sea level.

 The crater of the Boiling lake is 85 by 75 m large.
 Information about the depth is contradicting (or – may be changing?).
 In 1875 the measured depth exceeded 59 m, but now the reported depth is 10 – 15 m.

-The mountains of Dominica are shrouded in clouds for most of the time – climate here is very wet.
-Soon after the eruption the crater was filled with rainwater and several small streams.
+The mountains of Dominica are shrouded in clouds for most of the time – the climate here is very wet.
+Soon after the eruption, the crater was filled with rainwater and several small streams.

-At the bottom of this lake is located fumarole – a vent which emits hot steam and gases with high content of sulphur and arsenic.
+At the bottom of this lake is located fumarole – a vent which emits hot steam and gases with high content of sulfur and arsenic.

 As a result the lake is constantly bubbling: it emits gases and is roughly 90 °C hot in the middle.
 Bubbles of boiling groundwater rise up through the lake and heat the lake water.

 Water of this weird lake is greyish-blue, acidic.
-Whole area is shrouded in an eternal cloud of vapour.
+The whole area is shrouded in an eternal cloud of vapor.

 Latest eruption of Morne Watt volcano took place around 640 AD – thus it is possible that Boiling Lake is not much older.